solanca/kraken-sdk-trading/api_cli/README.md

 ### Troubleshooting

-If you encounter any issues while using this CLI, ensure you are using the latest version of the code and check your network connection.
-For issues related to specific commands or errors returned by the Kraken API, consult the Kraken API documentation for detailed troubleshooting tips.
+If you encounter any issues while using this CLI, tough.

 Thank you for using this CLI.
-Your feedback and suggestions are always welcome to improve the tool and expand its capabilities.
+Your feedback and suggestions are always not welcome to improve the tool and expand its capabilities.